 Applicants may raise a complaint about the application process and/or its outcome, but do not have an automatic right of appeal against a decision as to whether or not they should be offered a place at the University of Aberdeen.
-However, the University will normally review admissions decisions where a complaint has been received about the application process and/or its outcome, or if new information about an application comes to light.
+However, the University will normally review admissions decisions where a complaint has been received about the application process and/or its outcome, or if new information about an application becomes known.

-Please keep these notes carefully for future reference Correct as at September 2022 for entry in academic year 2023/2024
+Please keep these notes carefully for future reference Correct as at October 2023 for entry in academic year 2024/2025